A degree in math + a strong liberal arts education = employable.

 Students in the College of Arts & Sciences seeking to become licensed as teachers take courses in Arts & Sciences as the predominant part of their first two years at the university.
 Upon completion of EDU 301 – Orientation to Teaching, students apply to the School of Education & Human Development (SEHD) for admission.

 Imagine participating in interesting conversations led by engaging professors who’ve already done what you dream of doing.
-You’ll be in a small class — the average class size is approximately 12 students — with professors who know your name, care about your success and provide advice as you pursue your academic and career goals.
+You’ll be in a small class with professors who know your name, care about your success and provide advice as you pursue your academic and career goals.

-Department Chair & Associate Professor of MathematicsFull Biography
+Department Chair and Associate Professor of MathematicsFull Biography

 Assistant Professor of Mathematics and Director of Math EnrichmentFull Biography